zinsy23/rapid-moment-navigator/README.md

 - If Media Player Classic (MPC-HC) isn't found at the default locations, the application will try alternative locations or fall back to the default media player
 - The search is case-insensitive
 - HTML tags in subtitles are ignored during both search and display
+- The application supports a wide range of video formats - if MPC-HC can play it, the application can usually handle it